Chukak/containers/docs/queue.md

 ## Remove elements
 To remove elements from the queue, use the `dequeue` method.
-The `dequeue` method removes the first element from the queue.
+The `dequeue` method removes the first element of the queue.
 Returns the deleted element.
 ```cpp
 Queue<int> q = {1, 2, 3};
 ...